-Brad Pitt opens up about his family being 'ripped' apart
+Brad Pitt opens up about his family being 'ripped apart'

 - Pitt opened up about the past six months

-- He said he doesn't want any animosity between him and Jolie
+- He said he doesn't want any animosity with Jolie

 (CNN)Brad Pitt is not going to engage in a nasty custody battle with Angelina Jolie.